watir/watirbook/link.md

 Let's take a closer look at one HTML element.
 Links are probably the most popular of all HTML elements, so it would be just fair to start there.
 Usually, you can recognize a link on a web page because it's text is underlined.

 There are two ways of accessing the link, `browser.link` and `browser.a`.
 Both of them do the same thing, but `browser.a` is not supported in older Watir gems.
-Since `browser.link` works in all gems, we will use it in this example.
+Since `browser.link` works everywhere, we will use it in this example.

 You could access the link in a lot of ways (alphabetically):